simpleiot/simpleiot/docs/architecture.md

 - implement custom logic for a particular application
 - a component in an edge device such as a cellular modem

+Edges can also contain metadata (`Value`, `Text` fields) that further describe the relationship between nodes.
+Some examples:

+- role the user plays in the node (viewer, admin, etc)
+- order of notifications when sequencing notifications through a node's users

 Being able to arranged nodes in an arbitrary hierarchy also opens up some interesting possibilities such as creating virtual nodes that have a number of children that are collecting data.
 The parent virtual nodes could have rules or